chmduquesne/gpg-workflow/README.md

   I use a removable usb stick.
 * `EXPIRE` is how long you want the subkeys to be valid.

-### Full worklow
+### make new

     make new

-Will create the new key set including:
+will create the new key set including:

 - A primary key with Certify attribute
 - A subkey with Authentication attribute